life-itself/web3/notes/market-fundamentalism.md

     * In markets - assuming that markets esp financial markets have some value then undermining faith in them is problematic.
 Cf the 1920s/1930s which led to much of the market regulations we have today
       * You may think this is a good if you are anarchist-nihilist
   * Just because you can trade something doesn't mean it’s good for the world (opium trade, slave trade, asbestos)
-  * Moral hazard - public is incentivized to take on disproportionate risk expecting a bailout
+  * [Moral hazard](../concepts/moral-hazard.md)- public is incentivized to take on disproportionate risk expecting a bailout
   * A deformation of character: we become enslaved to the idea of getting rich quick (cf Salgado).
 Capitalist alienation
-* Terribly pathological form of capitalism that doesn't result in price formation on collective enterprise, goods or services.
+* Terribly pathological form of [capitalism](../concepts/capitalism.md) that doesn't result in price formation on collective enterprise, goods or services.
 Funds are betting on financial fantasy castles in the sky detached from any day to day reality of human life.
-  * What is the purpose of public markets then?
+  * What is the purpose of public [markets](../concepts/market.md) then?
-* A captive market for “fictitious commodities” (Marxist term) that is controlled by opaque unregulated market making and an economic cartel.
+* A captive market for [ficticious commodities](../concepts/ficticious-commodity.md) that is controlled by opaque unregulated market making and an economic [cartel](../concepts/cartel.md).
   * This is great if you're inside the cartel.
 Not so great if you aren’t.
-  * Wealth transfer from public to insiders is all but guaranteed by the information asymmetry.
+  * Wealth transfer from public to insiders is all but guaranteed by the information [asymmetry](../concepts/asymmetric-information.md).

 ## Concepts Covered
 * [artificial-scarcity](../concepts/artificial-scarcity.md)